A concussion is an injury to the brain caused by a fall, bump, blow or

 vision, balance, coordination and functional ability.
 Concussions can

-occur to any individual despite activity level or age.
+occur to any individual regardless of activity level or age.
 It is considered

 as a mild form of traumatic brain injury in which symptoms can last for

-days, weeks or longer and the period of recovery varies among older adults,
+days, weeks or longer with the period of recovery varies among older adults,

 teens and young children.